hanabi/hanabi.github.io/misc/Bluff_Types.md

   * Bob discards.
   * Cathy will assume that it was a *Finesse* on her.
 She misplays her *Finesse Position* card.

-### Callout Bluffs
+### Call-out Bluffs

-* A *Callout Bluff* specifically requires the player in *Bluff Seat* to call attention to the *Bluff*.
+* A *Call-out Bluff* specifically requires the player in *Bluff Seat* to call attention to the *Bluff*.
 Unlike a *True Bluff*, it does **not** instruct any other player to play.
-* If a player misses a *Callout Bluff*, nobody else will blind-play.
+* If a player misses a *Call-out Bluff*, nobody else will blind-play.
 The lie will also likely lead to a misplay (unless it is fixed).
 It cannot be fixed by a blind-play, even from the same player on a later turn.

 ### Pseudo-Bluffs

-* Similar to a *Callout Bluff*, a *Pseudo-Bluff* specifically requires the player in *Bluff Seat* to call attention to the *Bluff*.
+* Similar to a *Call-out Bluff*, a *Pseudo-Bluff* specifically requires the player in *Bluff Seat* to call attention to the *Bluff*.
 It does **not** instruct any other player to play.
 * For example, in a 4-player game:
   * Alice initiates a *Rank Choice Bluff* by giving a clue to Cathy.
   * Bob discards, interpreting the move as a *Reverse Finesse* on Donald.